 AIMS understands these connections and inherent responsibilities of Traditional Owner groups and seeks to build strong and productive relationships in marine science.

-AIMS acknowledges the rights of Traditional Owners to decide what activities AIMS can and cannot do on sea Country through Free Prior and Informed Consent.
+AIMS acknowledges the inherent rights of Traditional Owners to be decision makers of what activities AIMS can and cannot do on sea Country through Free Prior and Informed Consent.

 Learn more about AIMS' Indigenous Partnerships